 In TN , the rice is cooked in the gravy along with meat (known as the Arabian method).
 While in the other versions, they cook the rice and meat separately and mix afterward in the dhum process (slow cooking).

-I am sure any one out there who have tasted the biryani in a TN Muslim marriage (or the one prepared by a chef trained to do so) can never forget that stunning taste.
+I am sure any one out there who have tasted the biryani in a TN Muslim marriage (or the one prepared by a chef trained to do so) will always seek for that stunning taste.
 Some years ago , while working in India I met an interesting Accountant, whose hobby is to cook for wedding parties.
 Beyond the regular office job and despite of his wealthy background he had a crew to join him for this extra job, which he liked very much.
 One of my colleague told me about this famous chef who happened to sit in the midst of many files.

 On my request, without any hesitation he shared me the secrets beyond this famous biryani and some interesting facts too.